 50 - 25 = 25 (your NPS score)

 When considering your own NPS, we encourage you to focus on the relative change over time and not the absolute number.
-However, if you’d like to get a general sense of your score in comparison with the companies above and other common verticals, be sure to check out our NPS benchmark tool.
+However, if you’d like to get a general sense of your score in comparison with the companies above and other common verticals, be sure to check out The Benchmarks Report.

 Who are NPS surveys for?

 NPS surveys can help provide key customer insight into potential referrals, churn risk, organizational changes, and more, and NPS is scalable to all business levels.
 It works for the brick and mortar business that wants to make sure its customers are getting the personalized service they expect.
 It works for the fast-growing company that wants to ensure its customer experience remains world class while it grows.
 It works for the charity that needs every dollar to translate to direct impact.

 We help organizations of all shapes and sizes.
 Check out a few notable Delighted customers on our Customers page.

 When should I send NPS surveys?

 Net Promoter score surveys are the gold standard for measuring customer loyalty, and can be deployed in a wide range of situations.
 There are two categories of NPS surveys to consider when deciding when to send—Transactional NPS and Relational NPS—and the choice between the two depends on your program goals.